Regional Deduction Rules in the Canary Islands

 For works to adapt the habitual residence for people with disabilities

-Taxpayers who prove a degree of disability equal to or greater than 65%.
+• Taxpayers with a recognised disability equal to or greater than 65%

-The deduction percentage will be 18 per 100 if the taxpayer is, additionally, over 65 years of age .
+The deduction percentage will be 18 per 100 if the taxpayer or other member from the family unit is, additionally, over 65 years of age .

 The maximum base of the deduction will be 15,000 euros per taxpayer

-For expenses arising from the adaptation of a property for rental as a habitual residence
+• For expenses made for adapting a property for rental as a habitual residence:

 The maximum deduction limit is 150 euros per rented property, for both individual and joint taxation.

-For expenses on credit insurance premiums to cover non-payment of rent on housing leases (landlord deduction)
+• For expenses on credit insurance premiums to cover non-payment on rent:

-For the placing of homes on the rental market for habitual residences
+• For placing of homes on the rental market for habitual residence:

-1,000 euros for each of the real estate properties located in the Canary Islands intended for the residential leases provided for in article 2 of Law 29/1994, of November 24, on urban leases.
+• 1,000 euros for each of the real estate properties located in the Canary Islands intended for residential leases.

-Each taxpayer will apply this deduction to maximum of five properties intended for residential rental, excluding and storage rooms.
-For the sole purpose of calculating this number of properties, each will count as one unit, regardless of the percentage of ownership.
+Each taxpayer will apply this deduction to a maximum of five properties intended for residential rental, excluding and storage rooms.
+For the sole purpose of calculating this number of properties, each will count as one unit, regardless of the percentage of ownership and the rental contract must have a duration of at least three years.

 For unemployed taxpayers